 What Are Acrow Props Used For?

 Their design lends them to this application perfectly.
-They are extremely strong when it comes to vertical loads, and their slim design makes it easy to fit them into tight spaces which require extra support.
+They are extremely strong when it comes to vertical loads, and their slim design makes it easy to fit them into tight spaces that require extra support.

-However, they are not ideal for horizontal loads and mitigating sideways force – at least, on their own.
+However, they are not ideal for horizontal loads and mitigating sideways force – at least on their own.
 The base and the top of an Acrow prop are quite small, so they are at risk of toppling if they are unsupported, and there is a significant sideways force.

 The most common way to mitigate this is by “lacing” – that is, using scaffolding poles to connect Acrow props together.
 This helps strengthen them both vertically and horizontally.